pchlenski/misdeed/README.md

 ```

 ## Examples
-The corresponding jupyter notebook can be found at `notebooks/examples.ipynb`.
+The corresponding Jupyter notebook can be found at `notebooks/examples.ipynb`.

 ### Initialize generator
 ```python